 • Student Disciplinary Policy

-5.13 To undertake the necessary actions if you withdraw or transfer from your programme and/or from Lewisham Southwark College.
+5.13 To undertake the necessary actions if you withdraw or transfer from your programme and/or from Southwark College.
 The procedure for withdrawing is detailed in the student handbook

 6 When the Agreement ends

-6.1 This Agreement will end automatically when Lewisham Southwark College publishes notification of awards relating to your programme of study.
+6.1 This Agreement will end automatically when Southwark College publishes notification of awards relating to your programme of study.
 In cases where an award is not published, the effective date of completion will be the date of issue of record of progress relating to your programme of study.

 6.2 You may terminate this Agreement after you register, but only by giving formal notice as explained in clause 5.13.
 This will not necessarily end all your responsibilities under this Agreement (see clause 7.2).

-6.3 Lewisham Southwark College may end this Agreement if your studies cease, subject to your right to seek a review, as a result of:
+6.3 Southwark College may end this Agreement if your studies cease, subject to your right to seek a review, as a result of:

-6.3.1 action taken against you leading to expulsion (in accordance with the Lewisham Southwark College’s Student Disciplinary Policy or any associated professional conduct procedures)
+6.3.1 action taken against you leading to expulsion (in accordance with the Southwark College’s Student Disciplinary Policy or any associated professional conduct procedures)

-6.3.2 Lewisham Southwark College withdrawing you from your studies for persistent non-attendance and/or non-engagement with Lewisham Southwark College, in compliance with the Attendance Policy of Lewisham Southwark College
+6.3.2 Southwark College withdrawing you from your studies for persistent non-attendance and/or non-engagement with Southwark College, in compliance with the Attendance Policy of Southwark College

 6.3.3 a decision of your assessment board, based on your academic performance

-6.3.4 non-payment of fees (in accordance with Lewisham Southwark College’s Fees Policy)
+6.3.4 non-payment of fees (in accordance with Southwark College’s Fees Policy)

-6.3.5 Lewisham Southwark College becoming aware of information about you that it did not previously know, which, in the reasonable opinion of Lewisham Southwark College, makes it inappropriate for you to study on your programme.
-For example, this may apply if you have not supplied Lewisham Southwark College with all relevant information, or have supplied false or misleading information relating to your application.
+6.3.5 Southwark College becoming aware of information about you that it did not previously know, which, in the reasonable opinion of Southwark College, makes it inappropriate for you to study on your programme.
+For example, this may apply if you have not supplied Southwark College with all relevant information, or have supplied false or misleading information relating to your application.

 7 Other matters relating to the Agreement